Are you a real estate agent or enthusiast with a desire to share your knowledge and insights with others while making money online doing it?

 It will cost you $2.95 per month to host your WordPress real estate blog in Bluehost.
 A domain will cost you $12/year.
 So that is a total of $4.2 per month, which is less than the price of Netflix for all the unlimited features that a self-hosted WordPress blog has to offer.

 What to do if you already have a free blog?

 Migrating to WordPress is very easy using a free import plugin.
 Your posts, pages, images, and comments will get migrated to your new WordPress blog.

 Install WordPress in Hosting

 Hosting provides the space and bandwidth for your blog to reside online.
-When a visitors types in your domain name in their web browser, your hosting provider will transfer the files from your web server to the visitors browser allowing them to access it.
+When a visitor types in your domain name in their web browser, your hosting provider will transfer the files from your web server to the visitor’s browser allowing them to access it.

 For this guide, we will use BlueHost as our web host.
 It is a cheap hosting that is extremely easy for beginners to set up.
 If you use any other web host, the steps will be the same but the user interface may be slightly different.

 1. Go to BlueHost using this link to get a special discount.
 Select WordPress > WordPress Hosting from the top menu.

 2. Click on the button you see on this page and you will be taken to the pricing section.